For Therapists: Upheal Try Free ↗

 HIPAA + BAA Matrix

-Sourced from each vendor's published compliance documentation; refreshed editorially as the methodology dictates.
 BAA = HIPAA Business Associate Agreement.
+Data sourced from each vendor's published compliance documentation; refreshed editorially as the methodology dictates.

 Pricing Deep Dive

-Per-session (Blueprint $0.99/session) is best for low-volume practices — a therapist with 15 sessions/week pays roughly $60/month.
-Flat-monthly starting tiers (Mentalyc $19.99/mo Mini, Upheal $19/mo Plus, Freed $39/mo Starter) are better at 20+ sessions/week, with paid tiers scaling to Mentalyc $69.99, Upheal $69, and Freed $119 for unlimited usage.
+Usage-based (Blueprint from $0.49/session on its Standard plan; Upheal $1/session, capped at $69/mo) is best for low-volume practices — a therapist with 15 sessions/week pays roughly $29–$89/month on Blueprint depending on plan, or about $60/month on Upheal, whose $69 cap becomes a de-facto flat rate at higher volumes.
+Flat-monthly starting tiers (Mentalyc $19.99/mo Mini, Freed $39/mo Starter) are better at 20+ sessions/week, with paid tiers scaling to Mentalyc $69.99 and Freed from $104/mo (was $119) for unlimited usage.
 Bundled (SimplePractice AI add-on at $35/clinician on top of a $49+/mo SimplePractice plan) is best only if you already use SimplePractice for practice management; otherwise the full SP stack is overkill for AI notes alone.
 Both Mentalyc and Upheal offer a free entry point (Mentalyc 14-day trial, Upheal a permanent free tier with basic notes) so you can validate fit before committing.

 Note Accuracy